SiyuAn166/whoami/README.md

 # whoami — macOS Desktop Portfolio

 A **macOS desktop simulator** built with **React 19 + TypeScript + Tailwind CSS v3** (Vite).
-The entire portfolio is presented as an interactive desktop environment with menu bar, dock, and windowed applications.
+The entire portfolio is presented as an interactive desktop environment with a boot sequence, menu bar, dock, control center, context menus, draggable windows, and a Notification-Center-style widget layer.

-All content is **100% data-driven** via a single `data.json` file.
-Update it to customize system metadata, identity, experience, projects, and skills — no component code changes required.
+All portfolio content is **100% data-driven** via a single `data.json` file — update it to customize system metadata, identity, experience, projects, and skills; no component code changes required.

 ---